citation-style-language/abbreviations/ncbi/README.md

 These users may well disregard below build instructions.

-The scope of each and every NCBI journal title abbreviation file is [described in this section](#json-output).
+The scope of each NCBI journal title abbreviation file is [described in this section](#json-output).